-The NSF GK-12 Program supports fellowships and training for graduate students in science, technology, engineering, and mathematics (STEM).
-Through interactions with teachers and students in K-12 schools, graduate fellows can improve their communication and teaching skills while enriching STEM content and instruction for their K-12 partners.
+The VIMS GK-12 Program "Partnership between Educators and Researchers for Enhancing Classroom Teaching (PERFECT)" supports fellowships and training for School of Marine Science graduate students.
+Through interactions with teachers and students in regional schools, graduate fellows improve their communication and teaching skills while enriching STEM content and instruction for their K-12 partners as "Scientists in Residence."

-PERFECT is the only marine science-focused GK-12 in the Chesapeake Bay region.
-Selected Fellows will work with professional teachers to introduce their research to the students.
+Selected Fellows work with professional teachers to introduce their research to the students.
 Our partners include schools with traditional STEM curricula, as well as schools with a special focus on marine and environmental science.
 These schools also serve a high percentage of students traditionally underrepresented in STEM.
+Originally funded by NSF's GK-12 program, the program continues for 2015-2016 with support from the Shelton Short, Jr. Trust and the Virginia Institute of Marine Science.

-Each fellow will be paired with an in-service teacher throughout the year.
+Each fellow is paired with an in-service teacher throughout the year.
 This team format allows the fellow and the teacher to mentor and learn from each other.
 Commitment and support from fellow's major advisor is required.

 - Provide their partner teachers with summer research experience.